-MoneyGram and Western Union Deposits at US Poker Sites
+MoneyGram & Western Union Deposits at US Poker Sites

-Recommendation: The only site I would recommend doing a Moneygram deposit at this time would be www.Bovada.lv.
+Recommendation: The only site I would recommend doing a MoneyGram or Western Union deposit at this time would be www.IgnitionPoker.eu (previously known as Bovada).

 These early cases set base for MasterCard and Visa wishing to stay as far away from gambling as possible.
-In 2006 a new law, which applies mostly to sports betting, was passed that made it illegal for banks and credit cards to process transactions related to “illegal” online gambling. (note: not all gambling is illegal, see our page on poker law).
-While for the most part this law applies only to sports betting, with the high penalties for illegal transactions going through by accident.
-And the fact gambling debts were already unenforceable has caused most credit card companies to really up their blocks on all forms of gambling, legal or not which is why state ran poker sites are having such credit card issues to this day.
+In 2006, a new law which applies to sports betting, was passed that made it illegal for banks and credit cards to process transactions related to “illegal” online gambling (note: not all gambling is illegal, see our page on poker law).
+While this law applies only to sports betting, with the high penalties for illegal transactions going through by accident.
+And the fact gambling debts were already unenforceable has caused most credit card companies to really up their blocks on all forms of gambling, legal or not, which is why legal and regulated state ran poker sites are still having credit card issues to this day.

 Along the same tune, when this 2006 law finally went into effect in 2010, many banks started closing even long-term customers accounts, out of fear their transactions might relate to “illegal” gambling.
 Again, while we’re not lawyers, as far as we know there are no federal laws against online poker (only sports betting).

 If you value your relationship with your bank or your credit card company, while it is a little more of a hassle, depositing via Western Union or MoneyGram is a good way to avoid risking that relationship.

 One other benefit Western Union and MoneyGram deposits provide is freedom from “cash out restrictions”.
 When you deposit at an online poker site via credit card, you generally have to wait a week before you can cash-out.
 When you deposit via one of these leading transfer services your funds are free and clear of all “cash-out restrictions”.

 Is it Safe to Use MoneyGram or Western Union for Poker in the US?